Entry Requirements

 - Do not have the formal qualifications required for direct entry

-- Seek admission to courses on the basis of your aptitude for higher learning and skills development through professional, work, life experience and non-accredited study.
+- Seek admission to a course based on educational and skills development through professional, work and/or life experience, creative practice and/or non-accredited study.

 To apply via Experience Based Entry, you are required to undertake an interview with an assigned representative of SAE and provide supporting evidence that may include:

-- A portfolio of relevant materials that demonstrates creative aptitude, knowledge, technical skills and abilities.
+- Evidence of relevant materials that demonstrates creative aptitude, knowledge, technical skills and abilities

 In addition, you may also be asked to undertake an exam or written assignment to satisfactorily demonstrate capacity to meet the course requirements or provide examples and/or a portfolio of work.